michelmf/datacamp_projects/README.md

-# datacamp_projects
+# DataCamp Projects

-Repository for datacamp notebooks
+Repository for datacamp notebooks.
+Generally speaking, they are useful for practicing programming languages and concepts (Python/R/Machine Learning and etc), besides their low difficulty.

+Below, a list of completed projects, and some comments on them.

+* foo bar